|47 monthly payments of||£439.00|

 A seven-seat cabin offers the driver adjustable seating, a height-and-reach-adjustable three-spoke steering wheel and excellent all-round visibility.
 A range of standard features include power-assisted steering, electric windows and air conditioning.
 With all seats up, boot space is 137 litres: with rear seats folded that capacity rises to 1,857 litres, check out our blog post now to have a look at the amazing boot space for yourself.
 A leather multifunction steering wheel is available with SE grades, and an illuminated panoramic sunroof comes with SE Family trims.
 R-Line grades add three-zone climate control.

-Entry-level S grades offer a choice of three engines, including a fuel-efficient 1.6-litre 115bhp diesel unit which returns as much as 65.7mpg and CO2 emissions as low as 112g/km.
-A 1.2-litre petrol engine is a good performance option, producing 175Nm of torque and a top speed of 117mph.
+Entry-level SE grades offer a choice of two engines, including a 1.5-litre 150PS Petrol unit which returns as much as 42.8mpg and CO2 emissions of 149g/km.
 The Start/Stop system reduces fuel consumption and emissions further by automatically turning the engine off whenever the Touran comes to a halt.

-Audio entertainment is provided by a CD player and DAB radio, with sounds relayed through eight loudspeakers.
-A 6.5-inch colour touchscreen provides an intuitive interface, and Bluetooth®, AUX and SD connectivity is included too.
+Audio entertainment is provided by DAB radio, with sounds relayed through eight loudspeakers.
+A 16.5cm colour touchscreen provides an intuitive interface, and Bluetooth®, AUX and SD connectivity is included too.
 R-Line grades add a range of navigation aids.
 Electronic Stability Control, Anti-lock Braking System and Hill Hold are among a variety of featured driving aids, and seatbelt reminders, ISOFIX anchor points and multiple airbags offer extra protection.
 SE trims bring front and rear-parking sensors and an alarm, while SE Family editions add Adaptive Cruise Control.

 Pick the best trim level for you: